TianaCoker/TianaCoker/README.md

-- 👋 Hi, I'm Tiana Coker
+- 👋 Hi, I'm Tiana Coker.
-- 👀 I’m interested in Front-End Development,UI/UX, Data Science and Machine Learning.
-- 🌱 I’m currently on the path of mastering Front-end development.
-- 💞️ I’m looking to collaborate on any front-end development projects as well as UI/UX projects.
 - 📫 You can reach me on tianacoker1@gmail.com ...

 <!---